Starting with version 3.1, the QCAD source code is distributed under the open source license GPLv3 with exceptions to allow proprietary extensions.

 Extending and Distributing QCAD Professional

-Any QCAD Professional license holder may create script add-ons or C++ plugins for use with their QCAD Professional installation.
-Such script add-ons and plugins for QCAD Professional may be distributed separately, under any license of choice.
+Any QCAD Professional license holder may create their own script add-ons or C++ plugins for use with their QCAD Professional installation.
+Such script add-ons and plugins for QCAD Professional may also be distributed separately, under any license of choice.

 DXF/DWG Support (Teigha)

-If your end product contains portions of QCAD Professional you have to purchase licenses from us for resale.
-In this case, you are becoming a reseller of QCAD Professional and purchase the number of licenses required from us with a reseller discount of typically about 25%.
+If your end product contains portions of QCAD Professional and you wish to distribute it, you have to purchase licenses from us for resale.
+In this case, you are becoming a reseller of QCAD Professional and purchase the number of licenses required from us with a reseller discount of typically about 5-25%, depending on the number of licenses distributed.